GenesisHacks/GenesisHacks.github.io/_posts/2022-07-17-quorum-part1.md

 ## Quorum CTF Part 1 - Wiggle It

 Recently I was invited to take part in teh Quorum Cyber CTF organised by Capture The Talent.
-In this 3 part series I go over my three favourite challenges from the CTF and show I solved them as well as how I learned from them.
+In this 3 part series I go over my 3 favourite challenges from the CTF showing how I solved them and what I learned from them.

-## Lists

 Unordered: